Lactose Intolerance DNA Test

 If you suspect that the symptoms you are experiencing may be due to lactose intolerance, you have probably given some thought to getting a diagnosis.

-A Lactose Intolerance DNA Test is more comfortable and less time-consuming than traditional methods such as a hydrogen breath test, lactose tolerance test or milk tolerance test.
+Collecting samples for a Lactose Intolerance Test at home is more comfortable and less time-consuming than traditional methods such as a hydrogen breath test, lactose tolerance test or milk tolerance test.

 The test analyses the LCT gene and will report whether you are low or high risk.